diaba/Tic-Tac-Toe-Project/README.md

 - Try to click 3 columns or 3 rows or 3 diagonals in a row to win
 - Who ever wins the game will display the winner or tie
 - With a message to restart automatically the game
+## What next?:
+- To build AI agent to learn how to beat any player

 ## Main repository:
 - [Game link](https://diaba.github.io/Tic-Tac-Toe-Project/?)